code-lab-org/nost-tools/docs/source/learning_resources/tutorial/tutorial.rst

 The NOS-T system architecture follows a loosely coupled event-driven architecture (EDA) where member applications communicate state changes through events that are embodied as notification messages sent over a network.
+These event/message payloads contain the relevant data for communicating these state changes.
 EDA provides enhanced scalability and reliability over other software architectures by replicating event handling functions across infrastructure instances while maintaining modularity between applications through a simple event-handling interface.
 NOS-T can also be described as a service-oriented architecture (SOA) as applications